D-08-05: Canadian Fruit Tree Export Program (CFTEP) for Malus, Pyrus, Chaenomeles, Cydonia and Prunus spp.

 - the participant must develop a systems approach that describes the processes used to address the requirements of this directive.
 A systems approach is defined as the integration of different pest management measures at least two of which act independently, and which cumulatively achieve the appropriate level of phytosanitary protection (ISPM No. 5)

-- CFIA must be notified immediately of any change in the identity of the Pest Control Manager at the facility and of any finds of significance (i.e. viral symptoms on plants, atypical or uncommon pest damage or symptoms are observed, when other regulated pests are suspected).
+- CFIA must be notified immediately of any change in the identity of the Pest Control Manager at the facility and of any finds of significance (that is, viral symptoms on plants, atypical or uncommon pest damage or symptoms are observed, when other regulated pests are suspected)

 I agree to immediately suspend shipment of regulated commodities if notified by the CFIA that the designated facility is in non-compliance with the CFTEP.
 I will immediately notify the CFIA if viruses or any other regulated pests are found in the facility.
 I will allow the name and location of my facility to be included on a publicly accessible website list of nurseries approved under the CFTEP.